Leadership Team

 Wendy Jepson – Texas A&M University

-Jepson is a professor of geography at Texas A&M University.
+Dr. Jepson is a professor of geography at Texas A&M University.
 Her current theoretical interests address political ecology and environmental governance with particular focus on environmental justice and water resources in the United States and Latin America.
-Jepson’s current research project addresses urban water provision and household water security, with particular interest in political, economic and social production of environmental inequities in marginalized neighborhoods in the U.S. (Texas) and Brazil (Ceará).
+Dr. Jepson’s current research project addresses urban water provision and household water security, with particular interest in political, economic and social production of environmental inequities in marginalized neighborhoods in the U.S. (Texas) and Brazil (Ceará).

 Chinedum Ojinnaka